ga-curriculum/ejs/the-context-object/README.md

 # ![EJS - The Context Object](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be understand how to pass data into a template.

 ## The Context Object / Locals Object

-When we call `res.render()`, we can also include an optional context object as an argument:
+When we call `res.render()`, we can also include an optional object as an argument:

 ```javascript
 app.get('/', (req, res) => {